skyfalir/skyfalir/README.md

 # 💫 About Me:
 Hey!
-My name is sander and I am a Front-end Student studying at noroff university.<br>I've also been making music for as long as I can remember!<br><br>In my spare time I paint and dabble in game development/gaming.<br><br>
+My name is Sander and I am a Front-end Student studying at noroff university.<br>I've also been making music for as long as I can remember!<br><br>In my spare time I paint and dabble in game development/gaming.<br><br>

 ## 🌐 Socials: